 Words of Warning

-Please note that if you suddenly increase your intake of prebiotic foods, you may increase your gas production and bloating.
+Please note that if you suddenly increase your intake of prebiotic foods, you may increase your gas production and bloat.
 If you have any gastrointestinal sensitivities, please introduce these foods gradually.

 Probiotics in Diet